marcusoftnet/marcusoftnet.github.io/_posts/2010-08-15-using-bdd-with-specflow-wpf-and-white_14.md

 ![complete given](/img/bdd_complete_given[3].jpg)

-This will send the number after “that i write” as stringUserEntered and the name of the box after “textbox” as wllKnownNameOfTextbox.
+This will send the number after “that I write” as stringUserEntered and the name of the box after “textbox” as wllKnownNameOfTextbox.

 With that in place I could remove the other two givens that was exact matches for specific number.